2014 U.S. Women's Open

-The 2014 U.S. Women's Open was the 69th U.S. Women's Open, held June 19–22 at Pinehurst Resort Course No. 2 in Pinehurst, North Carolina.
+The 2014 U.S. Women's Open was the 69th U.S. Women's Open, held June 19-22 at Pinehurst Resort Course No. 2 in Pinehurst, North Carolina.
 It marked the first time that the U.S. Women's Open was played on the same course in the same year as the U.S. Open.
-The U.S. Women's Open was played in the week immediately following the U.S. Open.
+The U.S. Women's Open was played a week after the U.S. Open.

 First played in 1946, the U.S. Women's Open is the oldest of the five major championships and the second of the 2014 season.
 It has the largest purse in women's golf at $4.0 million, with a winner's share of $720,000.
 The tournament was televised for the final time by ESPN and NBC Sports.

-Michelle Wie won her first major title, two strokes ahead of runner-up Stacy Lewis.
+Michelle Wie won the only major title of her career as of 2025, two strokes ahead of runner-up Stacy Lewis.
 Stephanie Meadow was a stroke back in solo third in her debut event as a professional.